-A fully vertical woollen mill, we manufacture our cloth onsite, using the best possible fibres and our own water supply.
-We carefully select only the best quality fleeces from Australia and New Zealand, matching the fleece and fibre qualities to the end use of the fabric ensuring a truly beautiful finish that no other mill can match.
+A fully vertical woollen mill, we manufacture our cloth onsite, using the best possible fibres and our water supply.
+We carefully select only the best quality fleeces from Australia and New Zealand, matching the fleece and fibre qualities to the end use of the fabric, ensuring a stunning finish that no other mill can match.

-The collaboration of Hainsworth’s heritage and the world of modern design ensures beautifully structured garments that make a lasting impression, with a quality and appearance that never fades or dulls.
+The collaboration of Hainsworth's heritage and the world of modern design ensures beautifully structured garments that make a lasting impression, with a quality and appearance that never fades or dulls.
 The stunning and true colour palette offered by Hainsworth is utilised by designers crafting not only garments but statement pieces.
-Many of the famous images that have been used across the world to celebrate Great Britain are from Hainsworth cloth including the Striking Scarlet of the Royal Guards, the ceremonial uniforms worn by the Royal Family during state occasions and the military uniforms worn during the Charge of the Light Brigade
+Many famous images used worldwide to celebrate Great Britain are from Hainsworth cloth, including the Striking Scarlet of the Royal Guards, the ceremonial uniforms worn by the Royal Family during state occasions and the military uniforms worn during the Charge of the Light Brigade.

-We are proud to work with all levels within the fashion industry all the way from students to global fashion houses and every business in between, our cloth is regularly seen on the world’s most prominent catwalks as well as in the work of small luxury brands and aspiring designer collections.
+We are proud to work with all levels within the fashion industry, all the way from students to global fashion houses and every business in between.
+Our cloth is regularly seen on the world's most famous catwalks as well as in the work of small luxury brands and aspiring designer collections.

 What does sustainability mean to the company?

-To us, true sustainability is a full 360-degree effort, we take the responsibility to existing and future generations seriously, perhaps because we are a family business this view comes more naturally to us than most.
-As a family business, we have always followed an ethos of fairness and equality, as well as a commitment to the environment and the community.
-The ever-growing requirement for sustainability is something that the business was naturally aligned with before the growing demands from our markets.
-It is about operating a model that renews rather than depletes resources, that balances the will for growth with the need to conserve and that provides stability whilst adjusting rapidly to changing market conditions, acknowledging that decisions have an impact and that you can choose to make these positive or negative on people, communities, and the environment.
+True sustainability is a complete 360-degree effort; we take the responsibility to the current and future generations seriously.
+Perhaps because we are a family business, this view comes more naturally to us than most.
+As a family business, we have always followed an ethos of fairness and equality and a commitment to the environment and the community.
+The company was naturally aligned with the ever-growing requirement for sustainability before the growing demands from our markets.
+It is about operating a model that renews rather than depletes resources, balances the will for growth with the need to conserve and that provides stability whilst adjusting rapidly to changing market conditions.
+Acknowledging that decisions have an impact and that you can choose to make these positive or negative on people, communities, and the environment.

-It is about being mindful when making decisions and always asking “Is this the right thing to do?
+It is about being mindful when making decisions and constantly asking, "Is this the right thing to do?
 What is the impact of this choice?
-How can we balance and give back?”
+How can we balance and give back?"

 How does the company make its practice sustainable?

 Our sustainability activities aim to support the communities in which we operate while satisfying the necessities and ensuring that our customers receive only the best products and services.
-We believe that acting responsibly regarding sustainability strengthens our company, encourages growth and is the base for Hainsworth remaining a successful independent family business for generations to come.
+We believe that acting responsible regarding sustainability strengthens our company, encourages growth and is the base for Hainsworth to remain a successful independent family business for generations to come.

-What responsibilities do you feel the mill has to the environment, and how do you action these?
+What responsibilities do you feel the mill has to the environment, and how do you activate these?

-Hainsworth has fully committed to multiple projects to protect both our environment and its resources for future generations.
-As a business, we have established an Environmental Team to ensure that this remains a priority.
-As a truly vertical mill, we are uniquely positioned to minimise our carbon footprint, processing our product from raw fibre to finished cloth entirely onsite.
-This means that the impact on the environment is vastly within our control to improve and perfect, with minimal miles applied to the product.
+Hainsworth has fully committed to multiple projects to protect our environment and future generations' resources.
+As a business, we have established an Environmental Team to ensure this remains a priority.
+As a genuinely vertical mill, we are uniquely positioned to minimise our carbon footprint, processing our product from raw fibre to finished cloth entirely onsite.
+This means that the environmental impact is vastly within our control to improve and perfect, with minimal miles applied to the product.

 As a business, we apply a five-tier approach to waste management.
-This enables us to assess opportunities where we can reduce waste, not only for ourselves but also enabling our customers to improve their own sustainability credentials.
+This enables us to assess opportunities to reduce waste, not only for ourselves but also for our customers to improve their sustainability credentials.
 We have implemented numerous environmental activities such as the reduction of plastics within our mill, improved wood and card recycling, lighting efficiency as well as investing in new machinery to reduce energy consumption and emissions.
 As a textile manufacturer, we do use chemicals within our production process.
 We comply with all REACH regulations to always ensure safety and minimal environmental impact.

-Outside of our production responsibilities we have added green areas to mill grounds.
-We started with an area for chickens and ducks where colleagues were able to have access to fresh eggs and take family members to feed the animals.
-Allotments were introduced for colleagues to grow their own vegetables, more recently we have taken the step to add beehives to support the global bee population.
+Outside our production responsibilities, we have added green areas to mill grounds.
+We started with a space for chickens and ducks where colleagues could access fresh eggs and take family members to feed the animals.
+Allotments were introduced for colleagues to grow their own vegetables, and more recently we have taken the step to add beehives to support the global bee population.

 Can you elaborate on the company's social responsibility practices?

-As a family-owned business Hainsworth is mindful to interact with local and global communities to set an example for the long-term benefit of the communities which we touch and for our own business.
+As a family-owned business, Hainsworth is mindful of interacting with local and global communities to set an example for the long-term benefit of the communities we touch and our business.
 Our strategy for interaction with society is based on respect, support, and education.
 Creating opportunities and delivering a positive environment for generations to come.
-Our key social focuses are on expanding knowledge, strengthening our local region, creating prospects for those internally and externally, respecting our local community and offering access to affordable housing, we have multiple projects running to support these aims.
+Our critical social focuses are on expanding knowledge, strengthening our local region, creating prospects for those internally and externally, respecting our local community and offering access to affordable housing; we have multiple projects running to support these aims.

-The company supplies for a variety of industries, what do you think makes your wool such a versatile and timeless fabric?
+The company supplies for various industries; what do you think makes your wool such a versatile and timeless fabric?

-For garments wool resists wrinkles – like a spring; it has a natural crimp that allows it to return to its natural shape even after being stretched by up to 30%.
-Its complex coiled structure gives it great resilience against becoming flat and hard, so you can count on wool to keep its shape and wool reduces the opportunity for odours to develop because it quickly absorbs perspiration and evaporates it into the air.
+For garments, wool resists wrinkles – like a spring; it has a natural crimp that allows it to return to its natural shape even after being stretched by up to 30%.
+Its complex coiled structure gives it remarkable resilience against becoming flat and hard, so you can count on wool to keep its shape.
+It reduces the opportunity for odours to develop because it quickly absorbs perspiration and evaporates it into the air.
 Unlike synthetic fabrics, wool does not retain odours and will freshen just from airing out.
 In addition, the outer layer of wool fibres has a high concentration of fatty acids, which have anti-bacterial properties.

 What advice would you give to someone starting a responsible brand?